St. Ansgar Community School District

 St. Ansgar Community School District is a rural public school district headquartered in St. Ansgar, Iowa.

 It is mostly in Mitchell County with a portion in Worth County.
-In addition to St. Ansgar, Grafton, Stacyville, and Mona are within the district borders.
+In addition to St. Ansgar, Grafton, Stacyville, Carpenter, and Mona are within the district borders.

 In 2019, it, with the Northwood-Kensett Community School District, began an agreement to share superintendents.
 The St. Ansgar board approved the agreement in April of that year on a 4-1 basis.

 Schools

 The district operates three schools, all in a single facility in St. Ansgar: